rozek/blockly-ai-playground/README.md

 ![wheneverUIEventOccurred](./Screenshots/wheneverUIEventOccurred.png)

-> starts an event loop and runs the given statements whenever a new UI event was received, waiting indefinitely for new events
+> starts an event loop and runs the given statements whenever a new UI event was received, waiting indefinitely for new events (see [related example](#event-loop))

 ![ButtonWasClicked](./Screenshots/ButtonWasClicked.png)